 Remove any investment remaining in the eyelet using a pointed instrument, or you may sand blast lightly.
-The Sterngold-ImplaMed fiberglass brush is helpful in cleaning the attachment without abrasion.
+The Sterngold Fiberglass Brush (#801660) is helpful in cleaning the attachment without abrasion.

 When finishing or polishing the outside of the female ring, do not reduce the wall thickness.